-Personally, I think plaintiffs thinking was reasonable.
+Personally, I think the plaintiffs thinking was reasonable.
 They read Maryland case law – specifically Bertonazzi v.
 Hillman – the way I did.
-In that case, the plaintiff’s attorney read a map and mistakenly concluded that Baltimore County, rather than Baltimore City, was the only appropriate forum in which suit could be commenced.
-Before learning of his mistake, but after the relevant limitations period had expired, the Baltimore County court dismissed the plaintiff’s case due to improper venue.
+In that case, the plaintiff’s attorney read a map, and mistakenly concluded that Baltimore County, rather than Baltimore City, was the only appropriate forum in which suit could be commenced.
+Before learning of his mistake, but after the relevant limitations period had expired, the Baltimore County court dismissed the plaintiff’s case because of improper venue.

 A few hours later, the plaintiff’s attorney in Bertonazzi re-filed an identical action in Baltimore City.
 The trial court dismissed the plaintiff’s claim as untimely.
-The Court of Appeals reversed, concluding that because the original claim, while improper, was timely filed and placed the defendant on notice of the plaintiff’s claim, both the purpose of statutes of limitations as well as principles of fairness and equity were met by allowing the plaintiff’s Baltimore City action to proceed as timely.
-The court seemingly created an “equitable tolling doctrine” for parties who commenced timely claims with the good faith belief that they were proceeding in the appropriate forum or venue to refile their claims.
+The Court of Appeals reversed, concluding that because the original claim, while improper, was timely filed and placed the defendant on notice of the plaintiff’s claim, both the purpose of statutes of limitations and principles of fairness and equity were met by allowing the plaintiff’s Baltimore City action to proceed as timely.
+The court created an “equitable tolling doctrine” for parties who started timely claims with the good faith belief that they were proceeding in the appropriate forum or venue to refile their claims.

-So that is all well and good.
+So that is fine.
 But… why not have a Plan B?
-Just file suit in Maryland as a precaution, right?
+Just sue in Maryland as a precaution, right?
 What is the harm?
 Judge Moylan put it in harsher terms:

 For these non-diligent and incautious appellants, the curfew bell did ring.
 With rare,